saadmbarki9/MYSQL/README.md

 •	pip install MYSQLdb

 🙏I need your help:
-Please enter your information just to know if there any problems in my code🙏
+Please enter your information just to know if there are any problems in my code🙏

-I’m waiting for your feedback 😋
+I'm waiting for your feedbacks 😋

 Thank you 💖